Traditional Chinese Medicine

 Another component of Traditional Chinese Medicine used in the treatment

-of diseases especially cancer is Chinese therapeutic exercise.
-It
+of diseases, especially cancer, is Chinese therapeutic exercise.

-comes in two forms: tai-chi and chi-gong.
-The purpose of both exercises
+It comes in two forms: tai-chi and chi-gong.
+The purpose of both

-is to enable a person to regulate and direct the flow of qi within
+exercises is to enable a person to regulate and direct the flow

-his or her own body.
-A student in exercise training is taught to
+of qi within his or her own body.
+A student in exercise training

-focus his or her qi in a place two inches below the navel, called
+is taught to focus his or her qi in a place two inches below the

-parts of the body.
-For many patients, practitioners prescribe exercises
+energy to specific parts of the body.
+In many cases, the practitioners

 The perspective of TCM on tai-chi and chi-gong differs from that

-of western medicine in that Chinese medicine believes that these
+of Western medicine.
+Chinese medicine believes these exercises energize

-exercises energize the body's vital forces, balances yin and yang,
+the body's vital forces, balances yin and yang, strengthens blood

-strengthens blood circulation, and improves the patient's emotional
+circulation, and improves the patient's emotional and mental states.

-and mental states.
-Western medicine believes that the exercises,
+Western medicine believes that the exercises, like yoga, increase

 Through intensive practice of chi-gong, an entire set of beneficial

-psychological and spiritual conditions emerges.
+psychological and spiritual state emerges.
 In promoting emotional

 well-being, chi-gong exercises help build confidence among patients

 in their battle against cancer.
-Many cancer patients, who have practicing
+Many cancer patients, who have been

-chi-gong and tai-chi, have noted that a positive attitude plays
+practicing chi-gong and tai-chi, reflected that a positive attitude

-an important role in the curing of the disease.
+plays an important role in curing the disease.

-Please click the section on the top to learn more about therapeutic
+Please click the section on the top the page to learn more about

 At Sanjiu, we pride ourselves in our strong